ogbabydiesal/soundbuddy/README.md

 To use Sound Buddy in a group.

+Prerquisites: Download and Install Pure Data from https://puredata.info/.

 1) Press "Clone or Download this Repo" and locate the downloaded Sound Buddy folder on your hard drive.
 Optional: Move the folder to the Desktop or a more easy to find location.